samtron1412/docs/archlinux/abs.md

 	- When invoked, pacman then extracts the package (installs it) into the system's real root directory `/`.

+# Patching in ABS
+## Creating patches
+If you need to edit source code, make files, configuration files, etc, you will need to be able to create a patch.

+>If you need only to change one or two lines in a file (e.g. a Makefile), you may be better off investigating the properties of `sed` instead.

+Creating a patch for a package involves creating two copies of the package, editing the new copy, and creating a unified diff between the two files.
+When creating an Arch Linux package, this can be done as follows:
+1. Add the download source of the file to the source array of the `PKGBUILD` you are creating.
+If you are altering an existing PKGBUILD, this step is taken care of.
+2. Create a dummy (empty, or containing a single `echo` command) `build()` function.
+If you are altering an existing `PKGBUILD`, you should comment out most of the lines of the build function, as you are going to be running `makepkg` several times, and you will not want to spend a lot of time waiting for a broken package to build.
+3. Run `makepkg -o`: this will download the source files you need to edit into the `src` directory.
+4. Change to the `src` directory.
+In standard cases, there will be a directory containing a bunch of files that were unzipped or untarred from a downloaded archive there.
+You should make two copies of these directories.
+One is a pristine copy that makepkg will not be allowed to manipulate, and one will be the new copy that you will create a patch from.
+You can name the two copies `pkg.pristine` and `pkg.new` or something similar.
+5. Change into the `pkg.new` directory.
+Edit whichever files need to be edited.
+The changes needed depend on what the patch has to do; it might correct a Makefile paths, it may have to correct source errors, and so on.
+You can also edit files in subfolders of the `pkg.new` directory.
+Do not issue any commands that will inadvertently create a bunch of files in the `pkg.new` directory; i.e. do not try to compile the program to make sure your changes work.
+The problem is that all the new files will show up in the patch, and you do not want that.
+Instead, apply the patch to another copy of the directory (not the pristine directory), either manually with the `patch` command, or in the `PKGBUILD` and test the changes from there.
+6. Change back to the `src` directory.
+7. Run `diff -aur pkg.pristine pkg.new`.
+This will output all the changes you made in unified diff format.
+You can scan these to make sure the patch is good.
+8. Run `diff -aur pkg.pristine pkg.new > pkg.patch` to capture all the changes in a file named `pkg.patch`.
+This is the file that will be used by patch.
+You may now apply the changes to a copy of the original directory and make sure they are working properly. you should also check to ensure that the patch does not contain any extraneous details.
+For example, you do not want the patch to convert all tabs in the files you edited to spaces because your text editor did that behind your back.
+You can edit the patch either using a text editor, or to be safer, edit the original files and create the patch afresh.

 # Tips and Tricks
 ## Download sources
 - Copy the package, whose source you want to have, from the local ABS tree (e.g. `/var/abs/core/findutils`) to another directory, e.g. `~/tmp/findutils`